 In the context of development, density relates to the amount of development on an area of land: number of dwellings per hectare; or gross to net areas achieved.
-(In the context of this Design Principle, it also relates to buildings that are of a greater height, mass and/or scale then the surrounding context).
+(In the context of this Design Principle, it also relates to buildings that are of a greater height, mass and/or scale than the surrounding context).

 Increasing the density of development in the right location can make a significant contribution to place, introducing activity and intensifying primary uses, which in turn can help aid the vibrancy of neighbourhoods.
-The challenge is to deliver this
+The challenge is to deliver this successfully within the context of established character areas, where scale and mass can be important.
+In these scenarios, innovative architectural solutions will need to be developed to increase density, whilst acknowledging character.